 - Try a different computer on the same network connection.
 If the alternate computer exhibits the same symptoms, the issue is likely caused by your network or ISP.

 - If other devices on the same network are having issues, such as the ones below, the issue is likely caused by your network or ISP.

 - If using WiFI, try switching to a hard wired connection to determine if the issues are affecting your entire home network.

 - Try the same computer on a different network connection (ex. coffee shop, local library, or cellular hotspot).
 If issues are resolved by changing networks, then the issue is most likely being caused by your home network or ISP.

-If you suspect that your network or ISP is causing your Collaborate Ultra session issues, please try the following:
+If you suspect that your network or ISP is causing your Collaborate session issues, please try the following:

-- If hardwiring is not an option, and you must use WiFi try the following:
+- If hardwiring is not an option and you must use WiFi try the following:

-- Restart the modem and/or router.
+Restart the modem and/or router.

 - Reboot your computer.